-Research shows that diversity not only solves labour force demands, but leads to increased innovation, resilience, competitiveness and creativity.
+Research shows that diversity not only solves labour force demands, but leads to increased innovation, resilience, competitiveness, creativity, and a healthy safety culture.
 That’s why it’s imperative for the nuclear sector, which relies on highly skilled and specialized labour, to engage with all available talent – particularly within underrepresented groups.
 Women represent one such minority in the nuclear workforce today.

-The objective of the Impact Group is to expand the IGC sphere of influence and create a community of heads of nuclear regulatory agencies and organizations that are committed to address gender issues in their institutions, countries and with international partners.
+The objective of the Impact Group is to create a community of heads of nuclear regulatory agencies and organizations that are committed to address gender equity issues in their institutions, countries and with international partners.

 The group is taking collective action to improve gender equality and diversity in the nuclear regulatory workforce, including: